GlobalWebIndex/challenge-scala/README.md

 - lines processed
 - avg lines processed (count/sec)
 - state (`SCHEDULED/RUNNING/DONE/FAILED/CANCELED`)
-- result (uri where the JSON file can be downloaded)
+- result (uri where the JSON file can be downloaded) - this is handled by SSE

 Keep the connection open until the task isn't in a terminal state and send the updated response every 2 seconds.